jjvanzon/Circular-Language-Spec/spec/introduction.md

 Another capability of objects is that they can have different interfaces.

 Consider how an employee looks to a customer and how to a coworker.
 The employee will do certain things for a coworker and other things for a customer.
 The employee has two *interfaces*.
-It depends on the party referring to the employee, which interface of the employee they get to see.
+It depends on the party referring to the employee, which interface they get to see.
 Even though both parties are referring to the same person, this person will do different things for them.

 Objects have a similar cabability: they can also have separate interfaces.
-Interfaces are groups of an object's members.
+Interfaces group object members together.

 <img src="images/Circle%20Language%20Spec%20Introduction.018.jpeg" width="400" />

 Interfaces are distinguished here by *triangles*.

-The employee here is an *advisor* to a customer and to another employee a *coworker*.
+The employee here is an advisor to a customer and to another employee a coworker.
 Sometimes only one specific interface is available within a certain context.
 In other cases you can choose.
 An object can also just have one interface, the same one for everybody.

 Triangles can be seen as sub objects.
 The difference with circles is that triangles sort of melt together with their container.
 Triangles are a way to give different types shared characteristics.